c0nscience/yastgt/README.md

 GLOBAL OPTIONS:
    --svg value          Path to the SVG file to generate GCode from.
    --out value          Path to the output GCode file.
 If not specified a .gcode file with the same name is created in the same folder.
-   --curveSpeed value   Divisor to normalize the speed of curves. (default: 3000) --linearSpeed value  Flat feed value for linear move commands. (default: 4000) --gap value          Gap between fill lines. (default: 10)
+   --penUp value        Sets the angle for the pen servo of the pen UP state. (default: 150) --penDown value      Sets the angle for the pen servo of the pen DOWN state. (default: 30) --curveSpeed value   Divisor to normalize the speed of curves. (default: 3000) --linearSpeed value  Flat feed value for linear move commands. (default: 4000) --gap value          Gap between fill lines. (default: 10)